derickgross/Dagpay/README.md

 # Dagpay

-Welcome to Dagpay, a custom app that allows users to track payroll benefits deductions for employees and their dependents.
-Dagpay consists of a simple HTML, CSS and vanilla JavaScript single page app and C# Azure Function endpoints supported by an Azure SQL database.
+Welcome to Dagpay, a serverless app that allows users to track payroll benefits deductions for employees and their dependents.
+Dagpay consists of a single page JavaScript application, and a serverless FaaS backend (C# Azure Functions) supported by an Azure SQL database.

 ## Dagpay front-end client